-- Part 2 – Structure Definitions and Initialization
+- Part 1 – Implementation – Structure Definitions and Initialization

 - The third part describes the various EPT-induced VM-exits and how to handle them.
+Implementing various teardown functions, and routines for assisting guest-to-host address translation.
 The reader will write handlers and learn about the different types of misconfigurations, violations, and exceptions associated with Intel EPT.